juliuscesario/kleening-revamp/owners-coowners-widget.md

     *   Total `discount` given
     *   Revenue broken down by `service_category`
 *   **Visualization:** A line chart showing revenue trends over the selected period.
+*   **Interaction:** Clicking on a `service_category` name in the report table navigates to the **Revenue Drilldown** page.

+#### Revenue Drilldown View

+This view provides a deep dive into the performance of a specific **service category** for the selected time period and area.

+*   **Daily Revenue Trend:** A line chart showing the daily revenue generated specifically by this category.
+*   **Revenue Distribution by Area (Owner only):** A bar chart showing how the revenue for this category is distributed across different business areas.
+*   **Detailed Transactions:** A table listing every single `service_order_item` that contributed to this category's revenue, including the SO number, customer, work date, and total amount.

 ### 2. Staff Performance Report